Week Three/Four Update

 - Major demolition work ended on Thursday, September 29th.

-- The main drain plumbing and gutter tracks were vacuumed out to remove debris (primarily leftover from mechanical chipping).
+- The main drain plumbing and gutter tracks were vacuumed to remove debris (primarily leftover from mechanical chipping).
 Unfortunately, a few stray coins from the annual Labor Day festivities were probably lost, too.

 Repairs and Tile Work